vignywang/TRFeat/README.md

 # TRFeat
-Official PyTorch implementation of ''Triple Robustness Augmentation Local Features for Multi-source Image Registration'' (TRFeat).
+Official PyTorch implementation of ''Triple Robustness Augmentation Local Features for Multi-source Image Registration'' (ISPRS2023).

 ## Comming soon

 - [ ] Evaluation code and pretrained models for TRFeat.
-(Coming soon after being accepted, and for non-commercial use only)
+(Coming soon and for non-commercial use only)

 ## License